Liberty-io/Liberty-io/README.md

-# 🗽 LIBERTY IO | Architecture for Data Sovereignty
+# 🗽 LIBERTY IO | Building SECURE On-Premise AI Infrastructure, Democratizinng Data Sovereignty

 > **We build the infrastructure for the Private AI era.**
 > LIBERTY IO specializes in on-premise, enterprise-grade AI ecosystems that ensure 100% data sovereignty for the world’s most sensitive sectors.